Isle of Wight Guru

 The Island Riding Centre has about a dozen holiday cottages near Newport

 • Cowes/Newport/Ryde holiday parks: there aren't town centre caravan holiday parks but there are several on the outskirts.
-The Lakes Rookley is near Newport and offers chalets and lakeside lodges, some of which have hot tubs (Save up to 15% with discount code FOMO15 via this link until 11/02/25).
+The Lakes Rookley is near Newport and offers chalets and lakeside lodges, some of which have hot tubs (Save 15% with code DOGFRIENDLY10 via this link until 31/12/26).

 Woodside Bay Lodge Retreat in Wootton, near Ryde is a large and classy lodge park with hot tubs and lodges next to a beach.